 “We humans are a social species.
-Yet sleep deprivation can turn us into social lepers,” said Matthew Walker, a professor at UC Berkeley.
+Yet sleep deprivation can turn us into social lepers,” said Matthew Walker, a researcher at UC Berkeley.

 Upon analysis, researchers concluded that the sleep-deprived group was more likely to push the button at a greater distance, between 18 and 60 percent further back, compared to their well-rested counterpart.
 They also observed from brain scans increased activity in a neural circuit called the “near space network,” which activates during perceived threats.

 Moreover, for the online part of the study, researchers recruited 1,000 people to observe videotapes of the participants discussing commonplace opinions and activities.

 Without knowledge of their sleep condition, observers were given a survey and asked to rate each participant based on how lonely they appeared.
 Based on the results, participants who were sleep-deprived were consistently rated as lonelier and also appeared more socially repulsive.